TQRG/security-patches-dataset/README.md

-Building a ground truth dataset of real security patches.
+Building a ground truth dataset of real security patches for machine learning and testing activities.

 ### Installation